Skip to content

 zotero-research-adarsh badri

 I want to caveat something here.
 While navigating these tabs alone may seem easy, it is a cumbersome process.
-It takes time to get the hang of the application, just as you would when buying a new phone.
+It takes time to get accustomed to the application, just as it does when learning to use a new phone.
 You will be amazed at the kinds of work Zotero does for you when you begin to use the application to its fullest.

-Tell me in the comments below if you found this blog useful 🙂 Also, tell me if you have already used the application and if you have other recommendations.
+Tell me in the comments below if you found this blog useful ๐Ÿ™‚ Also, please let me know if you have already used the application and if you have any other recommendations.

 1. Yes, part of the reason I began working on this draft was the sheer inability of my peers to use Zotero like apps for research.
 Although it might get difficult initially to start with these tools, it helps in the long run.